jeremiahmiranda79/work-day-scheduler/README.md

 ## Development

-This project was created using Visual Code, HTML, CSS, GitHub, and JavaScript.
+This project was created using Visual Code, HTML, CSS, BootStrap, JQuery, JavaScript, and GitHub.

 ## How to Contribute